ehughson/automatic_negative_emotion_recognition/README.md

 At the end of the execution, test and validation accuracy is printed.

 ### Running SVM
+1. To run the code, make sure the all_videos.csv file is in the same directory as SVM.py
+2. Open a terminal and navigate to the directory with SVM.py and all_videos.csv
+3. ensure sklearn, pandas, and numpy are installed
+4. Run the command "python3 SVM.py"

 ### Running Emotion Count
 1. To run the code, please ensure all_videos.csv is present in the same directory as emotion_count.ipynb